Food & RecipesBeef Shank Recipe with corn

 Karin says: “I actually prefer the less expensive cuts of beef – they offer more flavor.

-Short ribs, oxtail when it’s available, lamb shanks or beef shanks, and pork or beef shoulder roasts.
+Short ribs, oxtail when it’s available, beef chuck roast, lamb shanks or beef shanks, pork shoulder roasts and beef sirloin tip roasts.

 Cook them slow for real savory flavors.
 And ranch chickens are a great bet – you can three meals out of one bird and have bones and meat leftover for soup!”